TomVermeer/dwaquiz/e2e/README.md

 ## Notes

 Tests are not fully isolated, when one tests fails tests after that one may fail as well.
-However tests should be designed that test files cannot iterfere with each other
+However tests should be designed that test files cannot interfere with each other